 A few campgrounds in the Prescott area offer affordable camping for budget travelers or those who want to sleep under the stars.
 The most popular campgrounds in Prescott include Watson Lake, Lynx Campground, and White Spar Campground.

 Watson Lake is just four miles from downtown Prescott and offers fantastic fishing, camping, hiking, boating, kayaking, and more fun for visitors.
-Watson Lake campgrounds are only available during the summer months, from late April until the first week of October.
+Watson Lake campgrounds are only available during the summer, from late April until the first week of October.
 You can contact the City of Prescott to reserve a camping site.

 White Spar Campground is located in Prescott National Forest off Highway 89.
 While camping under the stars, you’ll enjoy mild weather and breathtaking views of the ponderosa pines.
 Guests can enjoy mountain biking, hiking, and birdwatching at White Spar.